yoshiya-usui/femtic/README.md

 ## Release note
+***v4.3*** Feb.
+6, 2025: The directory for the out-of-core files of the sensitivity matrix can becomes changeable.

 ***v4.2*** Mar.
 25, 2024: I modified some parts to allow the use of large-scale models and large datasets.

 ***v4.1*** Nov.
 9, 2021: This new version supports difference filter.
 The error calculation of log10(apparent resistivity) is modified.
 Rotation angles of distortion matrix are limited to from -90 to 90 (deg.) when gains and rotations of galvanic distortion are estimated.